jski/python-container-builder/README.md

 - Have a method of building containers, either locally or in Github Actions (or similar CI orchestrator).

 ### Quickstart Example
-> Assume I have a standalone Python file, `main.py`, in the root folder of my repo requiring dependencies that are declared in `requirements.txt`.
+> I have a standalone Python file, `main.py`, in the root folder of my repo requiring dependencies that are declared in `requirements.txt`.
 ```
 FROM ghcr.io/jski/python-container-builder:latest as build-venv
 COPY requirements.txt /requirements.txt